 Mike – Idris Elba

 The events that occurred in Derry in the 80s have hardened Mike into steel – just look at Chosen Jacobs’ eyes as he slaughters that lamb – and Idris Elba has always looked like the fires of East London forged him into a weapon.
 That’s why his portrayal of Stringer Bell in The Wire was so convincing.
 Mike, despite thinking of himself as an outsider in part one, is the only one who remains in Derry all those years later, turning him into something of a leader for the Losers Club.
 Idris would be perfect because he can lend an air of authority that Mike didn’t have the opportunity to explore in the first film.

 Richie – Jason Lee

 A slightly meta choice.
-You see, Stephen King is known for reusing certain characters and certain plot tropes (hell, he’s written so many books, eventually he would have to).
-In Dreamcatcher, he reused the structure from It where a group of childhood friends reunite to destroy a supernatural threat, and in the film of that novel, Jason Lee played the grown up character of Beaver, who bears more than a passing resemblance to Finn Wolfhard’s take on Richie.
+You see, Stephen King is known for reusing certain characters and certain plot tropes (hell, he’s written so many books, eventually he would have to repeat himself).
+In Dreamcatcher, he reused the structure from It where a group of childhood friends reunite to destroy a supernatural threat, and in the film of that novel, Jason Lee played the grown-up character of Beaver, who bears more than a passing resemblance to Finn Wolfhard’s take on Richie.
 Want something even more meta?
-How about Seth Green who played 12-year-old Ritchie in the 1990 original.
+How about casting Seth Green who played 12-year-old Ritchie in the 1990 tv miniseries?

 Eddie – Macon Blair